Bitcoin-Zambia/bitdevs-zambia/_posts/2025-03-23-socratic-seminar-1.md

 We are excited to introduce our very first [Socratic Seminar](/about)!

-A meetup with Bitcoin educator Anita Posch focused on Bitcoin development and community building.
+A meetup with Bitcoin educator Anita focused on Bitcoin development and community building.

 [Helpful Resources](https://anitaposch.com/bitcoin-devs-start/Resources-Devs-Meetup-Zambia-2025.pdf)